hejingne/Redux-Microblogging-App/README.md

 # Introduction
-This is a microblogging and social networking app for sharing recipes.
-Users can view a list of recipes as posts, or upload, modify or delete posts on the platform. \
+This is a microblogging and social networking app.
+Users can view a list of blog entries, or upload, modify and delete blogs on the platform.\
 GET and POST requests are sent via AJAX requests.
 A RESTful API is constructed to enable data fetching from the designated endpoints.\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts

 In the project directory, you can run:

-### `npm install` followed by `export NODE_OPTIONS=--openssl-legacy-provider`
+### `npm install` and `export NODE_OPTIONS=--openssl-legacy-provider`
-Install dependencies in your local machine
+Install dependencies in local machine

 ### `npm start`